ChanghyunKim-sjsu/FA2026_CMPE-255-Data-Mining/Assignment1/README.md

 11. Feature importance analysis
 12. Final interpretation

----

 ## Exploratory Data Analysis

 ### Sale Price Distribution

-The average house sale price was approximately:
+The average house sale price was approximately **$180,921**.

-**$180,921**

-The median house sale price was approximately:
+The median house sale price was approximately **$163,000**.

-**$163,000**

-The target variable was positively skewed, with a skewness of approximately:
+The target variable was positively skewed, with a skewness of approximately **1.88**.

-**1.88**

 This means that most houses were concentrated in the lower and middle price ranges, while a smaller number of expensive houses created a long right tail.

----

-## Important Relationships
+### Important Relationships

-Several features showed strong relationships with house prices.
+Several features showed strong relationships with house prices:

-### Overall Quality

-`OverallQual` had one of the strongest correlations with `SalePrice`.

-**Correlation: approximately 0.791**

-This suggests that the overall construction and finish quality of a house is one of the strongest predictors of its sale price.

-### Above-Ground Living Area

-`GrLivArea` also showed a strong positive relationship with sale price.

-**Correlation: approximately 0.709**

-Larger living spaces generally resulted in higher house prices.

-### Neighborhood

-House prices also varied significantly depending on neighborhood.
+- `OverallQual` and `SalePrice`: correlation approximately **0.791**
+- `GrLivArea` and `SalePrice`: correlation approximately **0.709**

-Median sale prices across neighborhoods ranged approximately from:

-**$88,000 to $315,000**
+- Median sale prices across neighborhoods ranged approximately from **$88,000 to $315,000**

-This indicates that location is also an important factor in determining house value.

----
+These results suggest that overall quality, living area, and location were major drivers of house prices.

 ## Missing Value Analysis